Professional Stockbroker Exams

 Professional Stockbroker Examinations

 There are a number of entry routes to the Professional Stockbroker Examinations.
-Exemptions are also available for some of the examinations.
-These are detailed in the SAIS’ Education Policy.
+Exemptions may be available for some examinations, as detailed in the SAIS Education Policy.

 Examination Timetables